Power Games

 Trump signs order to push psychedelic research

-Why this matters: The White House signed an executive order to expand federal research into psychedelics for mental health treatment.
+The White House signed an executive order to expand federal research into psychedelics for mental health treatment.
+The move could speed up policy changes around drugs like ibog...

 The White House signed an executive order to expand federal research into psychedelics for mental health treatment.